 Kids Felt Christmas Tree

 Having little kids can sometimes put a damper on how you can decorate your tree.
-We try to keep all the special and breakable ornaments up higher, and the “shatter proof” ornaments towards the bottom.
+We try to keep all the special and breakable ornaments up higher, and the “shatterproof” ornaments towards the bottom.
 And that’s totally okay!
-Every year, I love our Christmas tree because it’s filled with adorable things our children have made, special ornaments we have received, and has been decorated by our family.
+Every year, I love our Christmas tree because it’s filled with adorable things our children have made and special ornaments we have received.
+We decorate our tree as a family which is a favorite holiday tradition.

-However, once we get the decorations on, I like them to stay on.
-We try to keep ornament casualties to a minimum with all the curious little hands we have around.
-As a way to help them not want to constantly rearrange the ornaments on the family tree, I made this fun Kids Felt Christmas Tree that they can decorate and undecorate as much as they want.
-There is nothing breakable, and even if they manage to get a button off, we just hot glue it back on!
+I made this fun felt Christmas tree that they can decorate and undecorate as much as they want.
+There is nothing breakable, and even if they manage to get a button off, we just use a hot glue gun to put it back on!

 Making your own Kids Felt Christmas Tree